carlosaccp/carlosaccp.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Carlos, a 3rd & final year Mathematics student at Imperial College London.
-This October, I will start reading the [MSc in Mathematical Sciences](https://www.ox.ac.uk/admissions/graduate/courses/msc-mathematical-sciences) at the University of Oxford.
-After that, I am planning to do a PhD in Mathematics.
+I'm Carlos, an MSc in Mathematical Sciences student at Oxford University.
+Prior to coming to Oxford, I completed my undergraduate degree at Imperial College London, also in Mathematics.
+After my MSc, I am planning to do a PhD in Mathematics.

 I was born in [Coimbra, Portugal](https://en.wikipedia.org/wiki/Coimbra) to a Portuguese father and a Spanish mother of Catalan origin.
 I grew up in Madrid, and I am currently living in London.
 I am a Portuguese and Spanish dual citizen.